faisalmemon/ios-crash-dump-analysis-book/markdown/AppleSilicon.md

 Interestingly, Rosetta does support Just-In-Time compilation apps.
 These applications are special because they generate their own code and then execute them.
 Most applications have fixed read-only code (the program text) which is then executed, and only have their data as mutable (but not executable).
 Presumbly this was because JIT is a common technology for the JavaScript runtime.

 Apple advise checking for optional hardware features before calling code that utilises such functionality.
-To determine what optional hardware support is present on your platform, we can run `sysctl hw | grep optional`.
+To determine what optional hardware support is present on our platform, we can run `sysctl hw | grep optional`.
 In code, we have the `sysctlbyname` function to achieve the same thing.

 ### Forcing Rosetta execution